Cognitive Enhancement Therapy

 David Mandell and Ms. Nina Cote, MSS, LSW.
 The committee, along with

-250 people developed a plan for a new system for individuals living with
+more than 250 families, clinicians, educators and administrators, developed a plan for a new system for individuals living with

 autism and their families that would make Pennsylvania a national model